 Floor drains can be a lifesaver!
 Often found in basement floors, floor drains can help filter water away from your home in case of a broken pipe or flood.
 This prevents mold and mildew from growing, while relieving your pipes of any additional pressure from overflowing water.
 However, like many parts of your plumbing system, if your floor drain ever becomes compromised, it can cause damaging problems that require immediate attention.

-3 Common Issues and How To Fix Them
+3 Common Floor Drain Issues and How To Fix Them

 - Sewage Backflow

-Let’s start with the worst case scenario when it comes to floor drains: backflow from the sewer.
-Whether its due to heavy rain, or an issues in the municipal system, sewage water can backup into your basement and cause disastrous, health hazardous issues.
+Let’s start with the worst-case scenario when it comes to floor drains: backflow from the sewer.
+Whether it’s due to heavy rain, or an issue in the municipal system, sewage water can back up into your basement and cause disastrous, health hazardous issues.
 The best way to prevent this is to install a preventer gate that stops the waste from getting into your home.

 - Blocked Drain